Sunday, June 30, 2019

 1.

-The Soul, the Self, which is present in the form of the consciousness is ultimate reality or Brahman.
-The waking experience appears to be real in the same manner as, when a rope is mistaken for a snake, the illusory snake appears to be real.
-The snake is said to be superimposed on the rope.
-The body and the world are within the waking experience.
-The waking experience is an object and the formless Soul or consciousness is the subject.
+The Soul, the Self, which is present in the form of consciousness is ultimate reality or Brahman.
+The waking experience appears to be real in the same manner as when a rope is mistaken for a snake, the illusory snake appears to be real.

-All the three states are an object to the formless Soul or consciousness which is the subject.
+All three states are an object to the formless Soul or consciousness which is the subject.
 One finds the object and the subject are of different natures.
 Their relationship is of the form of superimposition of each on the other as also of their qualities, as a consequence of the absence of discrimination between the real nature of the witnessed and the witness of the witnessed.

 This is like the association of a rope, nacre, etc., with the superimposed snake, silver, etc, owing to the absence of discrimination between them.
 The association of the witnessed and the witness of the witnessed in the form of superimposition is described as false knowledge.

 After having known the distinction between, and the nature of, the witnessed and the witness of the witnessed one becomes aware of the fact that the witness and witnessed are one in essence.
 And that essence is consciousness.
-Thus, from the ultimate standpoint, there is no second thing exists other than consciousness, hence it is nondual.
+Thus, from the ultimate standpoint, there is no second thing that exists other than consciousness, hence it is non-dual.

 Remember:~